-British high court rules Assange can be extradited to US to face espionage charges - NewsBreak
+British High Court rules Assange can be extradited to US to face espionage charges - NewsBreak

 Assange’s fiancee called the decision a “grave miscarriage of justice,” according to a WikiLeaks Twitter post.

-It is the latest development for Assange, who faces more than a dozen charges related to Espionage Act violations, according to The New York Times.
+It is the latest development for Assange, who faces over a dozen charges related to Espionage Act violation, according to The New York Times.
 Officials allege that classified military and diplomatic information had been obtained with the help of Assange.

 Comments / 1